Coderangshu/Self-Driving-Car/README.md

 # Self-Driving-Car
-Lateral and longitudinal controller for vehicle using stanley model for lateral control -The pathway for the vehicle has to be provided to it(provided by default)<br>
+Lateral and longitudinal controller for vehicle using stanley controller for lateral control -The pathway for the vehicle has to be provided to it(provided by default)<br>
   -The code has to be run in Carla Simulation made by unity engine<br>
   -To run the simulator:<br>